 The accompanying documents outline principles and instructions for use, along with supporting technical information.

 The Beta tool will be evaluated over the next year to determine next steps.
 Please provide feedback via the accompanying User Survey.
-Natural England are also looking for projects to take part in more in-depth evaluation.
-Details of how to express and interest can be found here.

 Although designed to work with the Biodiversity Metric 3.0 the EBNT is an entirely voluntary tool that is not required to meet the biodiversity net gain provisions set out in the Environment Bill for development in England.